rei/rei-cedar-docs/docs/patterns/alerts/README.md

 -  The user is presented with a required option that is page blocking

 ### Don't Use When
-- Confirming that a task or process initiated by the user was completed successfully (see [Transient Status Notifications](#transient-status-notifications))
+- Confirming that a task or process initiated by the user was completed successfully (see [Transient Status Notifications](../status-notifications/#transient-status-notifications))
-- Providing contextual information on the page processes (see [Transient Status Notifications](#transient-status-notifications))
+- Providing contextual information on the page processes (see [Transient Status Notifications](../status-notifications/#transient-status-notifications))
-- Providing errors, warnings, or success messaging related to user-entered formatting, incomplete inputs, or invalid selections (see [Validation Notifications](../validation-notifications))
+- Providing errors, warnings, or success messaging related to user-entered formatting, incomplete inputs, or invalid selections (see [Form Validation](../validation-notifications))
 - Page usage needs to be blocked until the user takes an action within the message or exits (see [Alert Dialog](../alert-notifications/#transient-alert-notifications))
 - User interaction is required or content is critical to the user flow (see [Modal](../../components/modal/))
 - The message contains a rich UI experience (see [Modal](../../components/modal/))